-About systematic reviews
+About systematic reviews and other rigorous review types

 A systematic review is a type of literature review that demonstrates your awareness of existing primary research in your field.
 It is sometimes referred to as secondary research as it is research conducted on research.
+This guide applies to systematic reviews and other rigorous review types such as rapid reviews, scoping reviews and umbrella reviews.
+This decision tree may assist you in determining the best type of review for your research.

 Using this guide